LionReal/GooglePlayBilling/README.md

 You must define the items used in the application as consumable products via the Google play console.

+Don't forget to define the items in the googleplayapi.py file.

 <img width="461" alt="BillingStructure" src="https://github.com/LionReal/GooglePlayBilling/assets/79577465/a9b72b77-b51f-48c7-a4c2-1000753cecdf">